isomerpages/ura-lkywcp/resources/case-studies/_posts/2023-04-27-vienna-parklets.md

 ###### ![Mayor Ilsur Metshin signing a football](/images/features/2021/mayor-sports.jpg/)**Mayor Ilsur Metshin signing a football** © City of Kazan

-- Born from the belief that public spaces should be used in diverse ways that increase the quality of people's stay, ‘Grätzloase’ is an initiative that provides support for temporary public space activation programmes in Vienna.
+- Born from the belief that public spaces should be used in diverse ways that increase the quality of people's stay, [‘Grätzloase’](https://graetzloase.at/en/home)[^2] is an initiative that provides support for temporary public space activation programmes in Vienna.
-- With advice from Local Agenda 21, citizens can shape public space by transforming parking lanes into parklets that serve as meeting points.
+- With advice from [Local Agenda 21](https://demarchesterritorialesdedeveloppementdurable.org/vienna-austria/#:~:text=The%20LA21%20Vienna%20offers%20citizens,promote%20the%20sustainable%20urban%20development.), citizens can shape public space by transforming parking lanes into parklets that serve as meeting points.
 - Since 2015, over 140 ‘Grätzloase’ projects have created local havens throughout Vienna, with more than 700 activities staged including parties, workshops, sports events, communal dining and more.
 - More importantly, the projects are highly effective citizen engagement levers that contribute to making the city greener, foster strong community relationships and create a cooperative atmosphere between citizens and district councils.